-Within Big Bay, little grouping of sampling years in the MDS plot is evident with the 2008, 2008, 2012 and 2013 outliers representing more exposed sites including North Bay, Plankiesbaai and one Lynch Point 2012 sample (Figure 9.9).
-With the exception of two North Bay west 2013 samples all the remaining 2013 and 2014 samples are distributed well within the range of samples collected in earlier years, indicating no substantial changes in the Big Bay fish communities overall at sampled sites.
-The mixed model PERMANOVA test did, however, indicate significant differences between sites (Pseudo F = 7.7, P< 0.001), between sampling events (Pseudo F = 2.4, P< 0.01) and a significant interaction effect (Pseudo F = 2.5, P< 0.001).
-Pairwise testing showed that only the Big Bay fish samples collected during 2014 were significantly different from those collected during 2008, 2010 and 2012, and the 2012 samples were also significantly different from the 2009 and 2013 samples (P<0.05).
-SIMPER analysis identified the lower abundance of white stumpnose and elf, and higher abundance harders and silversides in the 2013 and 2014 samples as the principal contributors to differences in similarity with the 2008, 2010 and 2012 samples.
-Big Bay fish samples collected during all other years were statistically similar to those collected during 2013 and 2014, indicating no consistent change in the Big Bay surf zone fish community overall.
-However, it must be noted that a substantial decrease in white stumpnose abundance in the last two surveys was identified as one of the top contributors to dissimilarity between these two surveys and all other years (even when PERMANOVA did not indicate significant community level differences).
+Within Big Bay, little grouping of sampling years in the MDS plot is evident with the 2007, 2008, 2012 and 2013 outliers representing more exposed sites including North Bay, Plankiesbaai and one Lynch Point 2012 sample (Figure 10.11.).
+Generally the 2015 samples are distributed well within the range of samples collected in earlier years, suggesting no substantial changes in the Big Bay fish communities overall.
+The mixed model PERMANOVA test did, however, indicate significant differences between sites (Pseudo F = 8.2, P < 0.001), between sampling events (Pseudo F = 2.1, P < 0.001) and a significant interaction effect (Pseudo F = 2.7, P < 0.001).
+Pair wise testing, however, showed that the 2015 sample was not significantly different from those collected during any of the earlier surveys.
+SIMPER did identify lower abundance of harders, Cape sole and white stumpnose in the 2015 sample as contributing towards the dissimilarity between 2015 samples and 2007 and 2008 samples, but not for other years (e.g. 1994,2005) when these species were less abundant in catches.

-Figure 9.9.
-Multidimensional scaling plot showing similarities between the fish communities sampled at seven Big Bay sites during 1994, 2005, 2007-2014 annual sampling events.
+Figure 10.11.
+Multidimensional scaling plot showing similarities between the fish communities sampled at seven Big Bay sites during 1994, 2005, 2007-2015 annual sampling events.